-- 5.1 Be competent in all aspects of your work, including clinical practice, supervision, teaching, research and management roles, and do not perform any roles in which you are not competent. - 5.2 Comply with the Continuing Education and Training (CET) requirements of the General Optical Council as part of a commitment to maintaining and developing your knowledge and skills throughout your career as an optical professional. - 5.3 Be aware of current good practice, taking into account relevant developments in clinical research, and apply this to the care you provide. - 5.4 Reflect on your practice and seek to improve the quality of your work through activities such as reviews, audits, appraisals or risk assessments.
+- 5.1 Be competent in all aspects of your work, including clinical practice, supervision, teaching, research and management roles, and do not perform any roles in which you are not competent. - 5.2 Comply with the Continuing Professional Development (CPD) requirements of the General Optical Council as part of a commitment to maintaining and developing your knowledge and skills throughout your career as an optical professional. - 5.3 Be aware of current good practice, taking into account relevant developments in clinical research and practice, including digital technologies, to inform the care you provide. - 5.4 Reflect on your practice and seek to improve the quality of your work through activities such as reviews, audits, appraisals or risk assessments.
 Implement any actions arising from these.